 Under some circumstances, another course (one already completed or to be taken) may be used to substitute for an outdated course.
-Permission for the substitution must be obtained from both the program’s graduate advisor and the Associate Dean of Graduate Studies.
+Permission for the substitution must be obtained from both the program’s graduate program coordinator and the Associate Dean of Graduate Studies.
 This practice is highly discouraged, as it violates the rule that completed courses may not be removed from the candidacy form.
 If the original course is available for enrollment, it is unlikely that permission will be granted.

 Revalidate the outdated SJSU course by examination.
 Revalidation of courses is governed by University Policy S17-7.
 A student may revalidate a maximum of 9 units of a 30-unit master’s degree program, or 12 units for a program with more than 30 units.
 Only courses in which a student has earned a “B” or better may be revalidated.
-Permission to revalidate from Graduate Studies or from GAPE is not required; examination can proceed and the results communicated to the program evaluator at GAPE by the form entitled Request for Revalidation of Course that Has Exceeded the Seven-Year Time Limit - see the GAPE Forms.
+Permission to revalidate from Graduate Studies or from GAPE is not required; examination can proceed and the results communicated to the program evaluator at the GAPE office by the form entitled Request for Revalidation of Course that Has Exceeded the Seven-Year Time Limit - see the GAPE Forms.
 Course work completed at other institutions is not eligible for revalidation, but transfer courses taken at SJSU may be revalidated.
 Courses designated CR/NC, including supervisory courses such as project and thesis courses, seminar courses, independent study courses, and internship courses cannot be revalidated.

 Veterans who are candidates for graduate degrees and who have had their graduate programs interrupted by military service may petition through the Associate Dean of Graduate Studies to extend the time limit imposed by the above regulations by the amount of time spent in military service.
 Nevertheless, students in this situation should apply for formal leaves of absence through the University Registrar, thereby making it unnecessary to contact the College of Graduate Studies .

 For doctoral students, Title 5, language is consistent that all degree requirements must be completed in five years.
 The Associate Dean of Graduate Studies should be petitioned to extend the time for completion of the requirements if 1) the extension is warranted by individual circumstances and 2) the student demonstrates current knowledge of research and practice in their field of study.
-Doctoral candidates are encouraged to check with both their graduate advisor and Associate Dean of the College of Graduate Studies for more information specific to their program.
+Doctoral candidates are encouraged to check with both their graduate program coordinator and Associate Dean of the College of Graduate Studies for more information specific to their program.

 Students who have completed coursework at other regionally accredited colleges or universities may be eligible to apply credit toward master’s degree requirements at SJSU.
 To be transferable, the coursework must have been taken at a regionally accredited U.S. university, or accredited international institution, whether through regular session, special session, online programs, or extension.
-In the case of extension or online courses, the graduate advisor must petition the Associate Dean for the College of Graduate Studies on behalf of the student and provide documentation that the courses have been approved for degree credit at that institution.
+In the case of extension or online courses, the graduate program coordinator must petition the Associate Dean for the College of Graduate Studies on behalf of the student and provide documentation that the courses have been approved for degree credit at that institution.
 To be transferable, courses must not have been used for professional development and must have been taken within seven years from the time of posting of the grade for the course to the date of conferral of the graduate degree from SJSU.

 As stipulated in University Policy S13-8, not less than 70% of course work required for the master’s degree must be completed in residence.
 Thus, a maximum of 9 units can be transferred into a 30-unit graduate program.
 This total includes all transferred classes, including those from Open University and the SJSU undergraduate career.
-Transfer work from any source may be applied toward the degree program only if it is approved by the graduate advisor.
+Transfer work from any source may be applied toward the degree program only if it is approved by the graduate program coordinator.
 Those taken at SJSU, whether through Open University or as a matriculated undergraduate, may be revalidated in accordance with the rules on revalidation if surpassing the 7-year limit on course viability.
 Those taken at any institution other than SJSU cannot be revalidated.

 No courses may be transferred into the graduate program if taken during the undergraduate career at another institution.
 Similarly, courses in a graduate (master’s, PhD, or other) degree program in which the degree was awarded also cannot be transferred for credit.
 However, if the graduate degree was not awarded at the other institution, up to 30% of the coursework required for the master’s degree at SJSU can be transferred.
-Note that letter-graded courses from previous master’s degree programs taken at SJSU may be included up to a total of one third of the current degree total (i.e., 10 units in a 30-unit program) if approved by the graduate advisor.
+Note that letter-graded courses from previous master’s degree programs taken at SJSU may be included up to a total of one third of the current degree total (i.e., 10 units in a 30-unit program) if approved by the graduate program coordinator.
 If a course was taken as part of a prior SJSU graduate degree program that was not finished (thus there was no award of degree), then the courses qualify for transfer credit.
 Students earning their undergraduate degree at SJSU and taking graduate-level courses should review the section on Graduate Credit Earned by SJSU Undergraduate Students.

 For university approval of transfer units up to the 30% limit, the courses are entered on the Petition for Advancement to Graduate Candidacy in the Transfer Course section.
-The graduate advisor has full authority to allow or disallow transfer credit for those courses that meet the university requirements of eligibility.
-The signature of the graduate advisor on the candidacy form is sufficient to indicate departmental approval of the courses without additional forms.
+The graduate program coordinator has full authority to allow or disallow transfer credit for those courses that meet the university requirements of eligibility.
+The signature of the graduate program coordinator on the candidacy form is sufficient to indicate departmental approval of the courses without additional forms.
 If the courses meet all of the requirements stipulated above, the university will accept the courses for advancement to candidacy and for graduation requirements.
 Credit is awarded for transferred courses of all categories, but grade points are not included in the cumulative GPA for transferred courses other than those from the SJSU Open University program; therefore, the cumulative grade-point-average (GPA) calculation will not include those units nor will the GPA calculation for advancement to candidacy or graduation.
 Any approved transferred course must have an earned grade of “C” or better.